larquss/rustowl/README.md

 ### RustRover / IntelliJ IDEs

 There is a [third-party repository](https://github.com/siketyan/intellij-rustowl) that supports IntelliJ IDEs.
 You have to install RustOwl LSP server manually.

+### Sublime Text

+There is a [third-party repository](https://github.com/CREAsTIVE/LSP-rustowl) that supports Sublime Text.
+You have to install RustOwl LSP server manually.

 ## Architecture / OS / package repositories